 If you are working on creating good feng shui in your home, start with the basics and be sure your foundation is solid and strong.
 The foundation requires a clutter-free home, a home that has plenty of natural light, clean air and a sense of happiness and joy.

-Once you have a good, strong relationship with the energy of your home, you can explore the annual stars movement and see if you can use any of the suggestions from the Flying Stars school of feng shui.
+Once you have a good, strong relationship with the energy of your home, you can explore the movement of the annual stars and see if you can use any of the suggestions from the Flying Stars school of feng shui.